 - Internet of

-My first “smart house” devices were Hue light bulbs, but now that I actually owned the property I could use a little bit more full featured smart switches instead.
+My first “smart house” devices were Hue light bulbs, which work very well and have a wonderfully open API and developer-friendly attitude.
+I still have quite a few Hue devices, and plan to add a few more like the Hue Go.
+For wall switches however, now that I actually owned the property I could use a little bit more full featured smart switches instead.
 All my reading lead me to narrow down my options to Z-Wave switches from GE, Lutron Caseta and Insteon.
 Insteon has a large ecosystem of smart things, and came highly reccomended from a friend of mine.
 But Caseta devices were easily available locally, and they’re pretty, especially with the Claro wall plates.

 Z-wave seems to be the way to go if you want a more open protocol, and in retrospect now that I own a few Z-wave devices, I would probably have used it for my lights too.